Achronite/mqtt-energenie-ener314rt/README.md

 ## WARNING: THIS REPOSITORY IS UNDER ACTIVE DEVELOPMENT
->I am still actively developing this node.js application.
+>I am actively developing this node.js application.

->There are currently lots of DEBUGs in the code and it has yet to be npm or github packaged for release, but the basic code is working as intended and I welcome any testers.
+>There are currently DEBUGs in the code and it has yet to be npm or github packaged for release, but the basic code is working as intended and I welcome any testers.
 Please provide any feedback in [issues](https://github.com/Achronite/mqtt-energenie-ener314rt/issues)

 ## Purpose